 Clear coat scratches

-These are the least serious scratches and probably the easiest to repair yourself (which you can find out how to do in my blog, ‘LINK TO BLOG’’).
+These are the least serious scratches and probably the easiest to repair yourself.
 A clear coat scratch will have only scratched the initial surface layers of the car, not damaging the main paint layer underneath it.

 You’ll be able to remove it with a basic scratch remover kit yourself, which you can pick up in any good auto shop for around £10 to £20 pounds.
 If you’re feeling particularly lazy, there’s nothing stopping you getting a bodyshop to take care of it, but bear in mind that will significantly push the price up.